‘Boruto’ Episode 2 Spoilers: Did Boruto Just Befriend The Series’ Villain?

 Controlled by the dark snakelike chakra, Denki lured the boys who bullied him into a defective train the following day.
 Fortunately, Boruto was on board the same train and saved the boys from an evil but powerful Denki who seemed to possess telekinetic ability.
 Boruto also woke the real Denki and the dark aura was expelled from his body.

 While Denki remained friends with Boruto when the first episode ended, there are speculations that the character could again turn evil in the future eventually becoming Kawaki, as can be read in this lively Reddit discussion.
 However, there are other fans who believe that it is highly unlikely for the series’ main villain to be introduced in its pilot episode.
-Apparently, Denki is a recent fanmade character, which explains why he was not seen in previous manga chapters.
+Apparently, Denki is a recent fan made character, which explains why he was not seen in previous manga chapters.

 Naruto’s Death Hinted